SysKitTeam/docs-point/docs/configuration/enable-role-based-access.md

 * Level of access **depends on the roles assigned**.

-This allows **workspace owners to perform Workspace Reviews and other governance related tasks related to their workspace**.
+This allows **workspace owners to perform Workspace Reviews and other governance-related tasks related to their workspace**.
 Read on to learn more about the specifics of each role and how to assign them to your users.

 ## Setting up Role-Based Access